The problems, the solutions and the positive;

 Opinion column; Fergus Quinlan

-The visit of Pope Francis has focussed attention on two glaring problems facing the Catholic Church.
+The visit of Pope Francis has focused attention on two glaring problems facing the Catholic Church.
 The problem of child abuse, and the legacy of how the church, supported by the state treated women who became unmarried mothers.
 On these two subjects, most conversations refer to the exposure of guilty priests, nuns and their institutions, find culprits to blame for their actions and conspiracies to cover up these crimes and avoid punishment.
 There is no doubt that society has progressed in the exposure of perpetrators and even in the collection of some retribution.
 However, while the exposure and banishment of perpetrators are necessary and provides a form of closure to the abused, that approach does not deal with the underlying issue, the wellspring from which all this evil, hurt and abuse has emerged.

 These problems arise in the Catholic Church due to a fundamental defect in its underlying philosophy.
 The church does not, or perhaps does not want to understand the conflict between the human instinct and intellect.